rise-worlds/cocos2d-x-3rd-party-libs-src/README.md

 - If you want to build static libraries for iOS and Mac, you should install the latest version of XCode.
 You should also install the `Command Line Tools` bundled with XCode.

 - If you want to build static libraries for Android, you should install [NDK](https://developer.android.com/tools/sdk/ndk/index.html).
-NDK r16 is required at the moment and you should also specify the ANDROID_NDK environment variable in your shell.
+NDK r16 is required at the moment and you should also specify the THIRDPART_ANDROID_NDK environment variable in your shell.

 - If you want to build static libraries for Tizen, you should download and install [Tizen SDK](https://developer.tizen.org/downloads/tizen-sdk).
 And you should also add a environment variable named `TIZEN_SDK` in your shell.